Biodiversity

 Rehabilitation and conversation of fauna

 At Cerrejón we develop strategies for the rescue and rehabilitation of fauna in the development and progress of mining activities.
-In addition, we carry it out in the processes of rehabilitation, release and various conservation strategies for threatened species in the region, hand in hand with local communities.
+We also engage in rehabilitation, release and conservation of threatened species in the region, in consultation with local communities.

 Within these actions, we have a Wildlife Rehabilitation Center that functions as a temporary home to house various species of animals that require attention and have been rescued.
 A team of biologists, veterinarians and assistants works at the Center, who within their functions are responsible for promoting the proper handling of animals, their recovery and long-term survival options; the reproduction and release of threatened species; wildlife monitoring, among others.